Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

-In the past few years, rich symmetry classes and topological invariants have been identified for non-Hermitian topological matter \cite{NHCls01,NHCls02,NHCls03,NHCls04,NHCls05,NHCls06,NHCls07,NHCls08,NHCls09}.
+Over the past few years, rich symmetry classifications and topological invariants have been identified for non-Hermitian topological matter \cite{NHCls01,NHCls02,NHCls03,NHCls04,NHCls05,NHCls06,NHCls07,NHCls08,NHCls09}.
 In this subsection, we mainly recap two symmetries together with their associated topological numbers.
 They are the most relevant ones for the characterization of non-Hermitian Floquet topological phases reviewed in this work.

-We first discuss the PT-symmetry, which is denoted by the operator ${\cal PT}$.
-If the Hamiltonian of a non-Hermitian system $\hat{H}$ possesses the PT-symmetry, we will have $[{\cal PT},\hat{H}]=0$.
-In this case, the system could have a real spectrum in its PT-invariant regime, where the eigenstates $|\psi\rangle$ and ${\cal PT}|\psi\rangle$ of $\hat{H}$ are coincident up to a global phase.
+We first discuss the PT-symmetry, which is associated with the operator ${\cal PT}$.
+Here ${\cal P}$ denotes the parity operator and ${\cal T}$ denotes the time-reversal operator.
+When the Hamiltonian of a non-Hermitian system $\hat{H}$ respects the PT-symmetry, we have $[{\cal PT},\hat{H}]=0$.
+In this case, the system could have a real spectrum in the PT unbroken regime, where the eigenstates $|\psi\rangle$ and ${\cal PT}|\psi\rangle$ of $\hat{H}$ are coincident up to a global phase.
 To see this, let us consider a non-degenerate eigenstate $|\psi\rangle$ of $\hat{H}$ that satisfies the eigenvalue equation

 The PT-symmetry of $\hat{H}$ then implies that